github/docs/content/site-policy/github-terms/github-community-code-of-conduct.md

     Rather than posting “+1” or “Agreed”, use the upvote button.
 Rather than taking an existing discussion in a radically different direction, open a new discussion.

 - Be trustworthy.
   - **Always be honest.** Don’t knowingly share incorrect information or intentionally mislead other GitHub Community participants.
 If you don’t know the answer to someone’s question but still want to help, you can try helping them research or find resources instead.
-GitHub staff will also be active in the Community, so if you’re unsure of an answer, it’s likely a moderator will be able to help.
+GitHub staff will also be active in GitHub Community, so if you’re unsure of an answer, it’s likely a moderator will be able to help.

 ### *What is not Allowed*

 GitHub's [Acceptable Use Policies](/site-policy/acceptable-use-policies/github-acceptable-use-policies), which are part of GitHub's [Terms of Service](/github/site-policy/github-terms-of-service/), set a baseline for what is not allowed on GitHub.
-In addition, these terms restrictions apply to GitHub Community in the following way:
+Since GitHub Community is on GitHub.com, these terms and restrictions apply to GitHub Community, including the following restrictions:

 - **Anyone under the age of 13.** If you're a child under the age of 13, you may not have an account on GitHub.
 GitHub does not knowingly collect information from or direct any of our content specifically to children under 13.
 If we learn or have reason to suspect that you are a user who is under the age of 13, we will unfortunately have to close your GitHub.com account.
 We don't want to discourage you from learning to code, but those are the rules.
 Please see our [Terms of Service](/github/site-policy/github-terms-of-service/) for information about account termination.